The total absolute curvature of submanifolds with singularities: Admissible frontals and the total absolute curvature

 on $U$ are called the {\it signed volume element} and the ({\it unsigned}\/) {\it volume element} of $f$, respectively.
-The signed volume element of $f$ does not depend on the choice of coordinate systems of $M^n$ and choice of an orthonormal frame which is compatible with respect to the orientation of $\Pi^{\bot}$.
-The (unsigned) volume element of $f$ also does not depend on the choice of coordinate systems which is compatible with respect to the orientation of $M^n$ and choice of an orthonormal frame which is compatible with respect to the orientation of $\Pi^{\bot}$.
+The signed volume element of $f$ does not depend on the choice of coordinate systems of $M^n$ or the choice of an orthonormal frame compatible with the orientation of $\Pi^{\bot}$.
+The (unsigned) volume element of $f$ also does not depend on the choice of coordinate systems compatible with the orientation of $M^n$ and choice of an orthonormal frame compatible with the orientation of $\Pi^{\bot}$.
 Let $d \sigma$ be the volume element of each fiber of $B$.
 The {\it signed volume element} and the ({\it unsigned}\/) {\it volume element} of $B$ are defined by